garpofficial/garp.readthedocs.io/docs/garp.md

 Why is that better then local points, gold or gems?
 Try to convert them to USD.
 Crypto currency You can convert to USD or EUR or bitcoin.

+## Is this gambling?
+No, this is about the players cleverness and capability.
+This is like esports, where the most skilled player wins and gets a price.

 ## Shall I build my game on GARP only?
 We suggest no. Make a GARP version of Your game.
 We have developed templates for Construct 3